 Lost Lake is located just outside of the Indian Peaks Wilderness Area, therefore, wilderness regulations do not apply.
 You may camp without a permit in one of the established camping spots.
 You may also bring your dog, a leash is required.

-Lost Lake snapshot
+First glimpse of Lost Lake

 GPX with Elevation